 How to Sanitize a Grill after Mice Infestation?

-Use a food-grade sanitizing solution, such as a bleach solution made with 1.5 cups of unscented liquid chlorine bleach per gallon of water (or 1 part bleach to 9 parts water).
+In order to sanitize grill after mice use a food-grade sanitizing solution, such as a bleach solution made with 1.5 cups of unscented liquid chlorine bleach per gallon of water (or 1 part bleach to 9 parts water).

 Make bleach solution fresh before use.